AndreVKF/fastapi-react-fullstack-coffee-delivery/README.md

 # Lupet's Coffee Delivery

 Fullstack application of a Coffee Delivery Service.
-Create a user and order one, or more, varieties of your favorito coffee.
+Create a user and order one, or more, varieties of your favorite coffee.

 ## Access Link